 The Long Mynd

 My Shrewsbury friend had advised me to visit Church Stretton.
-I found a small market town with the customary smattering of Elizabethan buildings, as well as others – and a large Co-op supermarket.
+I found a small market town with the customary smattering of Elizabethan buildings – and a large supermarket.
 I wandered up and down the main street looking for a cup of coffee and surveying the buildings.
 I wondered quite why my friend had sent me there.
 It was pleasant enough – the old part of the town – but there wasn’t a great deal of it, and the modern intruded very close by.
 In any case, it was late afternoon by then and time I was heading back to Shrewsbury.

 Mynd means mountain in Britonic, the Celtic language of the ancient Britons.
 The hills are 7 miles (11 km) long, up to 3 miles (5 km) wide and 1,693 feet (516 m) high at a gentle peak on the plateau called Pole Bank.
 The hills are made mostly of sandstone, having once been an ocean bed, though not a reef.

 I stopped again not far from Pole Bank at a spot called Shooters Box.
 It seems there used to be a small building there constructed as a hide for the purpose of slaughtering grouse.
 It had been conveniently dug into the side of a Bronze Age disc barrow, the only one of its kind in Shropshire.
 It has now been removed.

 This is the view west from Shooting Box – the flat-topped peak in the distance may be Heath Mynd, belonging to the next ridge of Shropshire hills, possibly the Stiperstones – whose most famous feature is a rugged rock outcrop called the Devil’s Chair.
 (They do seem keen on the devil round these parts).